 The incremental stormwater management for homes within the RR-1 and RR-2 zones would be handled with the Town's network of almost a mile of installed and maintained storm drain pipes and channels, more than half being grass swales and open ditches that allow for absorption.
-These drainage pipes and channels convey the Town's stormwater runoff to the Town's East Woods and West Woods, historically located and preserved to absorb the stormwater while also providing for passive recreation and environmental rejuvenation.
+These drainage pipes and channels convey the Town's stormwater runoff to Morgan Park and the lower Brown Street holding pond or to the Town's East Woods and West Woods, historically located and preserved to absorb the stormwater while also providing for passive recreation and environmental rejuvenation.
 The larger lot sizes within the RR-4 zone (minimum 18,000 square feet) would continue to ensure stormwater can be accommodated on-site and/or with local improvements as part of the subdivision and development process.